tkatchdmitri/optimization_in_one_exact_step/README.md

 ## Generalization

 Some might argue we don't want a minimum on the training data but the validation data leading to a generalization issue.
-However, flatter solutions generalize better and this can be guaranteed if we jump towards the point that has all higher order derivatives close to zero.
+However, flatter solutions generalize better and this can be guaranteed if we one-step to the point that has all higher order derivatives close to zero.